+Do you need a second photographer on your wedding day?
+Yes!
 We can all agree couples definitely need to hire a professional photographer for their wedding day, but more and more of our couples are seeking out two professional photographers to ensure every moment of the day is covered.
-As a husband and wife wedding photography team, we have compiled our top 10 reasons hiring two shooters is essential to knocking out all of your “must haves” on your photo list.
+As a husband and wife wedding photography team, we have compiled our top 10 reasons a second photographer on your wedding day is a must and is essential to knocking out all of your “must haves” on your photo list.

 1. The Bride & Groom Getting Ready Rooms are Far Away